MystenLabs/sui/doc/src/wallet.md

 (B7FD91A802DAF5523CAAB69FF4652FAFA6FF4ADF, SequenceNumber(3), o#839e98b33b3de62bc84c36c35b9fd6cdf3383f9d7c4f760c398cbbc7bef8c932)
 (BFA8BAB64ED8F74BA3731C9220FD7462456BC601, SequenceNumber(1), o#6748854128a8b4746fb5bd124eddafc4f9129bae36a8a34af85a8f29b07ee124)
 ```
-From the result we can see three new coins got created in the transaction.
+From the result we can see three new coins were created in the transaction.

 ## Calling Move code